rporcon/matt_daemon/README.md

 **Work only on linux**

-The aim of this project of this project, is to create a daemon and a client that will be able to connect to it from everywhere and who can ask him to do some action (for example spawn a remote shell).
+The aim of this project of this project, is to create a daemon and a client, we can connect to the daemon from everywhere, once connected to it we can do some action (for example spawn a remote shell).

 The daemon is `Matt_daemon` and have to be launched with `sudo`